arduino/arduino-app-cli/README.md

 ## License

-Arduino CLI is licensed under the GPL-3.0 license.
+Arduino App CLI is licensed under the GPL-3.0 license.

 You can be released from the requirements of the above license by purchasing a commercial license.
 Buying such a license is mandatory if you want to modify or otherwise use the software for commercial activities involving the Arduino